If I were to ask a hundred CEOs to define their ideal employee, I think I'd probably hear something like:

 3. Introverts take feedback better.

-study of how introverts and extroverts react to positive, negative, and neutral feedback revealed that, after the feedback was provided, "Introverts performed better than extroverts regardless of feedback condition."
+A study of how introverts and extroverts react to positive, negative, and neutral feedback revealed that, after the feedback was provided, "Introverts performed better than extroverts regardless of feedback condition."

 4. Introverts are more easily motivated.